 SECTION 3.
-COLLABORATIVE LAW PARTICIPATION AGREEMENT;

-REQUIREMENTS.
+APPLICABILITY.
+This [act] applies to a collaborative law participation agreement signed after [the effective date of this [act]].

+Comment

+Section 3 is designed to avert unfair surprise, by setting an effective date that will make it likely that parties took the act into account in deciding to enter into collaborative law.
+It precludes application of the act to collaborative law pursuant to pre-effective date agreements on the assumption that most of those making these agreements did not take into account the changes in law.
+If parties to these collaborative law participation agreements seek to be covered by the act, they can sign a new agreement on or after the effective date of the act or amend an existing agreement to conform to the act's requirements.
-- (a) A collaborative law participation agreement must: - 33 (1) be in a record; - 34 (2) be signed by the parties; - 35 (3) describe the nature and scope of a matter; - 36 (4) state the parties' intention to resolve the matter through collaborative law; - 37 (5) identify the collaborative lawyer who represents each party in the

-- collaborative law process; and - 2 (6) contain a signed acknowledgment by each party's lawyer confirming the - 3 lawyer's representation. - 4 (b) Parties to a collaborative law participation agreement: - 5 (1) may agree to include additional provisions not inconsistent with this [act]; - 6 and

-7 (2) may not agree to waive or vary subsection (a) and Sections 8, 11, and 12.

-A collaborative law participation agreement is a voluntary contract and the fundamental source of the rights and responsibilities of parties.
-The requirements of subsection (a) set minimum conditions for their validity, designed to insure that a written agreement evidences the parties' agreement and intent to participate in collaborative law.
-They were formulated to require collaborative law participation agreements to be fundamentally fair, but simple and thus to make collaborative law more accessible to potential parties in a wide variety of areas.
+1 SECTION 4.
+COLLABORATIVE LAW PARTICIPATION AGREEMENT; 2 REQUIREMENTS.
+3 (a) A collaborative law participation agreement must: 4 (1) be in a record; 5 (2) be signed by the parties; 6 (3) state the parties' intention to resolve a matter through a collaborative law 7 process and describe the nature and scope of the matter; 8 (4) identify the collaborative lawyer who represents each party in the 9 collaborative law process; and 10 (5) contain a signed acknowledgment by each party's collaborative lawyer 11 confirming the lawyer's representation.
+12 (b) Parties to a collaborative law participation agreement: 13 (1) may agree to include additional provisions not inconsistent with this [act]; 14 and 15 (2) may not agree to waive or vary subsection (a) or Section 9, 12, or 14.
+16 (c) A tribunal may not order a person to be a party to a collaborative law process over 17 that person's objection.
+18 Comment 19 A collaborative law participation agreement is a voluntary contract and the fundamental 20 source of the rights and responsibilities of parties.
+Subsection (c) emphasizes the voluntary 21 nature of participation in a collaborative law process by prohibiting tribunals from ordering a 22 person to participate in collaborative law over that person's objection.
+23 24 Subsection (a) sets minimum conditions for the validity of collaborative law participation agreements, designed to insure that a written record evidences the parties' agreement and intent 25 26 to participate in a collaborative law process.
+They were formulated to require collaborative law 27 participation agreements to be fundamentally fair, but simple and thus to make collaborative law more accessible to potential parties in a wide variety of areas.
+28

-The requirements that the collaborative law participation agreement be in a signed record, state the parties' intention to engage in collaborative law, describe the matter submitted to collaborative law, and identify the collaborative lawyers are also designed to help tribunals and parties more easily administer and interpret the disqualification and evidentiary privileges provisions of the act.
+The requirements that the collaborative law participation agreement be in a signed record, state the parties' intention to engage in collaborative law, describe the matter submitted to a collaborative law process, and identify the collaborative lawyers are also designed to help tribunals and parties more easily administer and interpret the disqualification and evidentiary privileges provisions of the act.
 It is, for example, difficult to determine the scope of the disqualification requirement unless the parties describe the matter submitted to collaborative law in their participation agreement.

 Many collaborative law participation agreements are far more detailed than the minimum form requirements of subsection (a) contemplate and contain numerous additional provisions.
-In the interests of encouraging further continuing growth and development of collaborative law, subsection (b) (1) authorizes additional provisions to be included in participation agreements if they are not inconsistent with the provisions of this section.
-As discussed in the Prefatory Note () the act leaves questions raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.
+In the interests of encouraging further continuing growth and development of collaborative law, subsection (b)(1) authorizes additional provisions to be included in participation agreements if they are not inconsistent with the provisions of this section.
+As discussed in the Prefatory Note the act leaves questions raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.